okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-pwd-recovery-mfa/index.md

 ### Step 2:  Set up your Okta org for multifactor use cases

-Ensure your org is configured for multifactor use cases by completing the steps in [Set up your Okta org for multi-factor use cases](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-multifactor-use-cases).
+Ensure your org is configured for a multifactor use case by completing the steps in [Set up your Okta org for multi-factor use cases](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-multifactor-use-cases).

 > **Note:** Ensure your app integration is configured to use **Password + Another factor** in the app integration's **Sign On Policy** rule section.